Rational links and DT invariants of quivers: Introduction

-One of the main applications of the links-quivers correspondence is that the LMOV invariants of a link can be written as an integral linear combination of the motivic DT invariants of the corresponding quiver.
-The integrality of the motivic DT invariants of quivers is known \cite{E,Rei1,Rei2}, and therefore implies the integrality of the LMOV invariants of the corresponding link, see also \cite{KRSSlong}. \begin{cor} The LMOV integrality conjecture holds for all rational links. \end{cor}
+One of the main applications of the links-quivers correspondence is that the LMOV invariants of a link can be written as an integral linear combination of the quantum DT invariants of the corresponding quiver.
+Since these are integral \cite[Section 6.2]{KS} (and indeed positive \cite[Section 4]{E}, with important consequences for the positivity of Kac polynomials \cite{Moz}, see also \cite{HLV,D}), this implies the integrality of the LMOV invariants of the corresponding link, see \cite{KRSSlong}. \begin{corollary} The LMOV integrality conjecture holds for all rational links with (anti-)symmetric colors. \end{corollary}

 Another observation of \cite{KRSSlong} is that the quivers $Q_K$ for knots $K$ often encode information about the reduced (colored) HOMFLY-PT {\it{homology}} of $K$, \cite{KR, Wed3}.
 We confirm their main conjecture in the case of rational knots.